roaagawish/sprints_tourist_guide_app/README.md

    <img src="readme/version2/home_9.jpg" alt="home" width="200">
  </div>

+---

-# Unit Testing for LikeUnlikeCubit in Flutter
+# 🧪 Unit Testing for LikeUnlikeCubit

 Unit testing ensures that the `LikeUnlikeCubit` correctly handles the toggling of favorite places.
 The tests validate: